Sacconi Quartet

 The Sacconi Quartet is a UK-based classical music string quartet founded in 2001 by four graduates of the Royal College of Music, London, UK.
 The Quartet has achieved widespread recognition, having given recitals in leading British concert halls and at music festivals in Britain and across Europe.
 They have also won several major prizes in string quartet and chamber music competitions.
-The Quartet is named for the outstanding twentieth-century Italian violin maker and restorer Simone Sacconi, whose book The Secrets of Stradivari is considered an indispensable reference for violin makers.
+The Quartet is named for the outstanding twentieth-century Italian violin maker and restorer Simone Sacconi, who wrote The Secrets of Stradivari a reference work for violin makers.

 Members

 The quartet retains its founding members, who are: